Jethet/wiki-hh/Express & Node.js/endpointForm.md

 attribute as the endpoint.
 In the example it is `/create`.
 The server will have to deal with the
 requests that come as POST request on the `/create` endpoint.

+**Normally you would extract it using req.body.** When data has been POSTed to the server as FormData, we
+need to do things slightly differently to access the data that's come through in the request.
 To **extract the contents out of the special FormData object** you use **`express-formidable`**.
 This
-is Express middleware that will extract the form data from the request and make it  available to you when   you do req.fields.
+is Express middleware that will extract the form data from the request and make it available to you when
+you do req.fields.
 It is not built-in, and needs to be installed: `npm install express-formidable --save`

 In the server.js file: `const formidable = require('express-formidable');` (no - allowed in variable name)
 and `app.use(formidable())`